Main Building of the University of Hong Kong: History

 The Main Building was built with donations by Sir Hormusjee Naorojee Mody and construction began in 1910.
-The building was inaugurated on 11 March 1912, and the foundation stone was laid on 16 March of the same year by the then Governor of Hong Kong Sir Frederick Lugard (later as Lord Frederick Lugard).
+The building was inaugurated on 11 March 1912, and the foundation stone was laid on 16 March of the same year by the then Governor of Hong Kong Sir Frederick Lugard (later Lord Lugard).
 During the early period of the university, the main building served as the only building of the university.

 The Main Building was transformed into a relief hospital during the Battle of Hong Kong in December 1941.
 Parts of the building were badly looted after the fall of Hong Kong; the roof of the Great Hall was removed and the timber used as fuel.
 Classes were suspended during the war and were only resumed in October 1946 when the building's restoration work was completed.

 The exterior of the building was made a declared monument in Hong Kong in 1985.